jparrill/preview-grafeas/README.md

 Ok, we are now ready to start testing Grafeas.
 In this repository you have a client.py that could help you to understand how the client works ;).

+### Client.py

+This script will help you to understand how grafeas python-client works, the code is simple.
+Just modify as your needs to test the server.

 Enjoy!

 ### The problem